 Avoid spraying directly at the alternator

 If you’re concerned with getting your alternator wet, feel free to cover it up with plastic as well.
-Depending on where it’s positioned in the engine bay, some alternators are exposed to the elements.
 Will it be the end of the world if it gets a little wet?
 Probably not.
 But you want to avoid getting any water inside it if you can.

 Avoid spraying any belts directly